StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 **7.Configure directories:**

-   Set the directories for data storage, commit logs, saved caches, and hints as per your requirements.
+   Set the directories for data storage, commit logs, saved caches, and hints per your requirements.
 Ensure that the specified directories exist and have appropriate permissions.

 **8.Save the changes:**